Canwell Committee: Investigations

+Hearings (July 19 – July 24, 1948)

-On July 19, 1948, the Canwell Committee held its second hearings on the subject was subversion within the University of Washington.
+Beginning on July 19, 1948, the Canwell Committee held its second hearings on the subject of subversion within the University of Washington.
 Witnesses included George Hewitt, who claimed he had taught University of Washington professor Melvin Rader at a "highly secret Communist school at Briehl's Farm, near Kingston, New York, for a period of about six weeks in the Summer of 1938 or 1939."
-Rader later pursued Hewitt for perjury.

-Canwell also invited anti-communists Howard Rushmore and J. B. Matthews to testify before the committee about Alger Hiss.
+Rader later pursued Hewitt for perjury.Canwell also invited anti-communists Howard Rushmore and J. B. Matthews to testify before the committee about Alger Hiss.
 Alger Hiss had not yet been prosecuted.
 Rushmore testified for three days including testimony about more than a dozen members of the Communist Party arrested following the federal investigations).
 Rushmore also claimed that "moles" existed in the federal government.
 He named Harold Ware, Lee Pressman, Donald Hiss, John Abt, Charles Kramer, Nathan Gregory Silvermaster, and Joseph P. Lash.
 Fred Neindorff of the Seattle Post Intelligencer and Ashley Holden of the Spokesman-Review both covered the story; U.S. Secretary of State George C. Marshall personally called both newspapers to quash the story.

-During taping for an oral history in 1997, Canwell said, "We wished to put the Hiss case in the record, and there’s testimony by them about atomic scientists and others who were questionable characters."
+During taping for an oral history in 1997, Canwell said, "We wished to put the Hiss case in the record, and there's testimony by them about atomic scientists and others who were questionable characters."
 The only scientist whose name Canwell could remember was J. Robert Oppenheimer of the Manhattan Project.
 "There were numerous others," Canwell said, but he would have to go back and read the record to call "all their names" accurately.
-Asked to "characterize" Oppenheimer, Canwell said he agreed with conservative journalist Westbrook Pegler: he paid dues in the Communist Party, he was married to a Communist, and sleeping with at least one other one.
+Asked to "characterize" Oppenheimer, Canwell said he agreed with conservative journalist Westbrook Pegler: he paid dues in the Communist Party, he was married to a communist, and sleeping with at least one other one.
 Of the two, Rushmore and Matthews, Canwell explained, "Rushmore was principally brought out to testify on Hiss and the atomic scientists," while Matthews helped on the subject of universities.

 Dissolution

 In November 1948, Canwell lost his re-election; the committee issued its final report in January 1949.

-In 1997, during oral history interviews, Canwell explained: One of the reasons that I tried over and over to be elected to Congress was that I needed the power base to do what I knew needed doing–what I wanted to do...
-Nobody paid my way, and that was what I was always confronted with.
-That’s more or less the total Canwell operation–it’s a one-man FBI with no funds.